 Gifting a contract.
-If you transfer ownership of your contract - without receiving full and adequate consideration - to a person other than your spouse (or to your former spouse incident to divorce), you will pay tax on your Contract Value to the extent it exceeds your "investment in the contract."
+If you transfer ownership of your contract - without receiving a payment equal to your Contract Value - to a person other than your spouse (or to your former spouse incident to divorce), you will pay tax on your Contract Value to the extent it exceeds your "investment in the contract."
 In such a case, the new owner's "investment in the contract" will be increased to reflect the amount included in your income.